getsentry/sentry-java/README.md

     http://public:private@host:port/1?raven.async.shutdowntimeout=5000

+The special value `-1` can be used to disable the timeout and wait indefinitely for the executor to terminate.

 The `ShutdownHook` could lead to memory leaks in an environment where the life cycle of Raven doesn't match the life cycle of the JVM.